Bay Area Rapid Transit expansion: Geary Subway

-wBART
+wBART extension

 The only branch of the original BART system that has not been extended since service commenced is the line ending at Richmond station.
 Possible alignments for an extension further north were examined in 1983, 1992, and 2017.
 Both newly constructed BART wide-gauge electrified rail and the use of existing freight rail rights of way and tracks with more readily available standard gauge trains were considered.
 Potential station locations include Hilltop Mall, Pinole, and Hercules Transit Center.
 The cost of an extension to Hercules Transit Center utilizing mainline BART technology was estimated at $3.6 billion in 2017 with a ridership of 21,980 by 2040.
-The extension to Hercules is controversial in that the main proponent Zachary Mallet wants to build it directly from the El Cerrito del Norte BART station while the city of Richmond is very opposed to this.
+The extension to Hercules is controversial in that the main proponent wants to build it directly from the El Cerrito del Norte BART station while the city of Richmond is very opposed to this.
 Furthermore, the majority of the Hercules city council opposes the extension as they believe it will detract from their plan to develop Hercules station.

-I-680 Corridor

-Service in the Tri-Valley area had previously been considered with diesel multiple service originating at Walnut Creek and running as far east as Tracy.

-As part of BART's 50th anniversary and envisioning another fifty years of service, planners foresaw a new East Bay alignment originating at Warm Springs station and running via Interstate 680 to the Martinez Amtrak station.
-It would connect to the existing stations at Dublin / Pleasanton and Walnut Creek.

 Menlo Park extension

 In 1999, a short-lived proposal to extend BART from the Millbrae station (then under construction) to Menlo Park was advanced by the San Mateo County Economic Development Association (SAMCEDA).
-The proposed routing would have followed the Caltrain tracks to the Broadway station in Burlingame, and then would run along the median of Bayshore Freeway to Menlo Park, with stations in San Mateo, Belmont/San Carlos, Redwood City, and Menlo Park.
+The proposed routing would have paralleled the Caltrain tracks to Broadway station in Burlingame, and then would run along the median of Bayshore Freeway to Menlo Park, with stations in San Mateo, Belmont/San Carlos, Redwood City, and Menlo Park.
 Cost estimates ranged up to US$2,500,000,000, drawing funding from a 1/2-cent sales tax increase in San Mateo County.
 BART leadership warned the timing was not appropriate for a push further south into San Mateo County, and SAMCEDA withdrew the proposal by the summer of 1999.